virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterLinkNode

-The event will be executed after linking nodes to apply configurations to IP addresses.
+The event is executed after linking nodes to apply configurations to IP addresses.
 It is available only for *compute* and *balancer* node groups and excludes Docker nodes.

 **Event Placeholders:**